Flake ice: Granular ice

 Granular ice can vary from very small pieces that look like coarse snow for rapid cooling and gentle packing, up to pieces 9 mm thick for extended storage in a warm environment.
 The small types are often called crushed ice, granular ice, fine ice, or micro ice.
 The middle and thick sizes are often called flake ice, chip ice, or granular ice.
 As these ice types are made in a scraped surface evaporator, they don't need to be subcooled to make them brittle, so are usually around -0.5°C to -1°C.

-Mainly used in the process industries including bakeries, fish and meat packing, and in laboratories.
 Most people are familiar with this type of ice due to its widespread use in retail fish sellers such as fishmongers and supermarkets.
 Machines are commonly available from 30 kg up to 1,500 kg, with some manufacturers producing machines up to 10 tonnes daily capacity.

 Advantages: Available in different sizes to suit a wide range of applications; suitable for use in warm environments; does not freeze into lumps during prolonged storage above zero.

 Disadvantages: Not economical when requirements are for above 15 tonnes; cannot be stored below zero.

 Ideal storage: +2°C to +10°C.